kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 A Job has two possible terminal states, each of which has a corresponding Job
 condition:
 * Succeeded:  Job condition `Complete`
-* Failed: Job condition `Failed`.
+* Failed: Job condition `Failed`

-The possible reasons for a Job failure:
+Jobs fail for the following reasons:
 - The number of Pod failures exceeded the specified `.spec.backoffLimit` in the Job specification.
 For details, see [Pod backoff failure policy](#pod-backoff-failure-policy).
 - The Job runtime exceeded the specified `.spec.activeDeadlineSeconds`